stockhut/hsfl-master-ai-cloud-engineering/README.md

 A Food-focused social media platform for like-minded people, centered around tags and communities (tribes).
 Share your favorite recipies, follow your favorite Foodies on the platform and create meal plans to get you through the week.

+## Requirements

+To build all programs without docker, you will need the following tools installed:

+- Go 1.21
+- sqlc
+- protobuf
+- protoc-gen-go
+- protoc-gen-go-grpc

+To develop and test GitHub actions locally, we recommend [act](https://github.com/nektos/act).

+If you want to analyse the profiling data from the Recipe Service, you need
+- pprof
+- graphviz

 ## API Client

 There is a collection for the API client [Bruno](https://www.usebruno.com/) in the `bruno` directory.